 - Isolation means separating sick people with a contagious disease from people who are not sick.
-(CDC) That means stay at home. - The patient needs to stay at home but does not need to be confined to a single room.
-Preventing spread of respiratory infections within a home is nearly impossible.
-The sick person should try to avoid very close contact with other family members.
+(CDC) That means stay at home for at least 10 days after symptoms started. - Living with a suspected COVID-19 patient implies close contact has occurred. - Both patient and family members should stay home on isolation and quarantine. - Exceptions: Essential workers who have COVID-19 exposure but do not have any symptoms.
+Talk to your employer. - The patient does not need to be confined to a single room.
+Reason: Preventing spread of respiratory infections within a home is nearly impossible. - The sick person should try to avoid very close contact with other family members.
 That includes hugging, kissing, sitting next to or sleeping in the same bed.
-None of this is realistic for young children. - Other family members should also stay at home on quarantine.
-Living with a suspected COVID-19 patient implies close contact has occurred.
-Exceptions: Essential workers who have COVID-19 exposure but do not have any symptoms.
-Talk to your employer. - Do Not allow any visitors. (such as friends) - Do Not go to school or work. - Do Not go to stores, restaurants, places of worship or other public places. - Avoid public transportation or ride sharing. - In addition, many families have limited options.
-Therefore, triagers should individualize their recommendations for isolation after discussing it with the caller. - Isolation Questions for PCP Note to Triager: Home isolation can be complicated.
+None of this is realistic for young children. - Older children and adults with symptoms may consider wearing a mask in common household areas.

+- Note to Triager: Many families have limited options.
+Triagers should individualize their recommendations for isolation after discussing it with the caller. - Isolation Questions for PCP Note to Triager: Home isolation can be complicated.
 A parent may need to return to work.
 Someone in the household may be elderly or have a serious medical problem.
 If a caller has additional questions, involve the PCP.